Programs for Children Enrolled

 The review must assess:

-Whether is a need for corrective action by the license holder to protect the health and safety of the children in care.
+- Whether there is a need for corrective action by the license holder to protect the health and safety of the children in care.

-The DOC is the primary person responsible for completing the Internal Review, if the DOC is suspected for alleged maltreatment, the COO would be responsible for completing the Internal Review.
+The Area Director is the primary person responsible for completing the Internal Review, if the Area Director is suspected for alleged maltreatment, the Chief Operating Officer would be responsible for completing the Internal Review.

-Part of the Internal Review process for Little Newtons, includes the use of a third party investigative company (Alexander and Associates) to perform video review, interviews, chronological investigation, etc. They will also complete a full investigation and provide a report.
+Part of the Internal Review process for Little Newtons, includes the use of a third party investigative company to perform video review, interviews, chronological investigation, etc. They will also complete a full investigation and provide a report.

-The License holder must document the Internal review and make it available to the commissioner immediately upon request.
+The License holder must document the Internal review as well as save video if available, and make it available to the commissioner immediately upon request.

 Based on the result of the Internal review, the License holder must develop, document, and implement a Corrective Action Plan designed to correct current lapses and prevent future lapses in performance by an individual or the license holder.